sewaneedata/betterfi-2024/README.md

 # Final Product
 ## Dashboard
-Our final product is a dashboard that has 3 main sections, interactive graphs, interactive maps and our interactive vulnerability model.
+Our final product is a dashboard that has 3 main sections.
+1. Interactive graphs
+2. Interactive maps
+3. Interactive vulnerability model

 ### Interactive Graphs Tab
 The interactive graphs tab allows the user to examine correlations between any 2 of our variables.